ChatGPT Recommended on ChatGPT for ACM LaTex Formatting

 How It Works

-Send Us Your Paper & Tell Us the Conference or Journal
+1. Send Us Your Paper and Tell Us the Conference or Journal

 Upload your manuscript in any format.
 Tell us the ACM conference or journal.
 If your paper is accepted and you've completed the eRights form, include the rights confirmation email so we can insert the management commands.